pharmai/plip/README.md

 For a full documentation of running options and output formats, please refear to the documentation.

 ## Versions and Branches
-For production environments, you should use the latest versioned commit from the stable branch.
+For production environments, you should use the latest tagged commit from the `stable` branch or refer to the  [Releases](https://github.com/pharmai/plip/releases)) page.
-Newer commits from the stable and development branch may contain new but untested and not documented features.
+Newer commits from the `stable` and `development` branch may contain new but untested and not documented features.

-## Requirements
-Previous to using PLIP, make sure you have the following tools and libraries installed:
-* Python (ADD NEW VERSIONS OF DOCKER BUILD)
-* OpenBabel  (ADD NEW VERSIONS OF DOCKER BUILD)
-* PyMOL  (ADD NEW VERSIONS OF DOCKER BUILD) with Python bindings (optional, for visualization only)
-* ImageMagick  (ADD NEW VERSIONS OF DOCKER BUILD) (optional)

 ## Contributors
 - Sebastian Salentin (original author) | [github.com/ssalentin](https://github.com/ssalentin)